Storyhouse Queer

 Join the gals for an electrifying, live vocal, drag-stravaganza, where Dancing Queenz and Disco Dreams collide for the party of a lifetime.

-After two trailblazing years of touring the country, a run in London’s West End, and accumulating countless 5-star reviews, Queenz has rapidly ascended as one of the world’s most successful drag shows.
+After touring the country, a run in the West End, and countless 5-star reviews, Queenz has rapidly ascended as one of the world’s most successful drag shows!

 FAQs